 We should not simply say, ‘We do not use smartphones because they are difficult.’
 We should tell younger developers why we cannot use smartphones – they will want to hear it."

 She once compares folder people (people who are deep in a hierarchy and always define themselves using job titles of a company) vs hashtag people (people who have multiple identities and can float seamlessly from one to next).
-To me, she is a great example of a hashtag person, one who has such a rich lifestyle that it is just impossible to anchor her down into a fixed genre.
+To me, she is a great example of a hashtag person, one who has such a colorful lifestyle that it’s just impossible to anchor her down into a fixed genre.
 She is moving into different roles so elegantly, like what she aims for to “live in different roles till 100”.